tweag/awesome-learning-haskell/README.md

 # awesome-learning-haskell

-This is a collection of resources which were useful to Tweagers for learning Haskell and its various aspects
+A collection of resources which were useful to Tweagers for learning Haskell and its various aspects

 - [Learning Haskell](#learning-haskell)
   - [Books](#books)